-When you begin your deliberations, you should elect one member of the jury as your presiding juror.
-That person will preside over the deliberations and speak for you here in court.
+Before you begin your deliberations, elect one member of the jury as your presiding juror.
+The presiding juror will preside over the deliberations and serve as the spokesperson for the jury in court.

-You will then discuss the case with your fellow jurors to reach agreement if you can do so.
+You shall diligently strive to reach agreement with all of the other jurors if you can do so.
 Your verdict must be unanimous.

-Each of you must decide the case for yourself, but you should do so only after you have considered all of the evidence, discussed it fully with the other jurors, and listened to the views of your fellow jurors.
+Each of you must decide the case for yourself, but you should do so only after you have considered all of the evidence, discussed it fully with the other jurors, and listened to their views.

 It is important that you attempt to reach a unanimous verdict but, of course, only if each of you can do so after having made your own conscientious decision.
-Do not change an honest belief about the weight and effect of the evidence simply to reach a verdict.
+Do not be unwilling to change your opinion if the discussion persuades you that you should.
+But do not come to a decision simply because other jurors think it is right, or change an honest belief about the weight and effect of the evidence simply to reach a verdict.